cryoEM-CNIO/Binder_Design_Watcher/README.md

 Outside of this folder you have 5 different files:
 - **config.sh**: A config file to set all the paths for the different softwares that microrun uses, the environment names and the SLURM configurations
-- **install_watcher.sh**: A script to install the watcher environment, which is also used in some steps of the microrun campaing run
+- **install_watcher.sh**: A script to install the watcher environment, which is also used in some steps of the microrun campaign run
-- **microrun.sh**: The script to run a binder design campaing following the microrun structure
+- **microrun.sh**: The script to run a binder design campaign following the microrun structure
 - **microrun_watcher.py**: The script to visualize on the fly how the campaign is going, as well to select and get the designs sequences
 - **sequence_diversity.sh**: The script to run the sequence diversity option, which consists in generating only differnet sequences for a backbone using the microrun structure
 ## HOW IT WORKS